xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 changes, but functionality shall not be changed.
 * core/ui/CutAction.java - The deletion of selected elements will no longer be performed during cut.
 Instead, this deletion will be moved to the paste operation so that no change is actually made until paste occurs.

-* core/ui/PasteAction.java - This shall be modified to perform
-both the paste (which is currently does) and the deletion of the elements.
+Additionally, core/ui/PasteAction.java, which extends Action as opposed to CopyCutAction.java shall be modified to perform both the paste (which is currently already does) and the deletion of the elements.
 The deletion shall occur before the paste.

 6.2 Enhance the current infrastructure to not change element IDs during a paste operation that is associated with a cut operation.

-The copy/paste behavior shall not be changed.
+The copy/paste behavior shall not be changed during this change.

 The paste operation behavior is implemented in the generated file io/mdl/ImportModelStream.java (generated from io/mdl/arc/gen_stream_import.arc).